rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

     example) must be applied to the universally unique identifier (UUID) for the HA group rather than the individual database instances within the cluster.
-The only operations that are allowed on instances that are part of the HA group are create users and create databases (on the source, or master, instance).
+The only operations that are allowed on instances that are part of the HA group are create users and create databases (on the source instance).
 All other operations are blocked on the instances.
 -   If a failure occurs, an automatic failover to the replica that is closest to the failed database instance takes place.
 Cloud Databases removes the failed database instance.
 A new replica that has the same